Surprise, surprise! Rams and 49ers give us a great Thursday night game

 This Sean McVay-Kyle Shanahan rivalry might be fun.
 McVay, the Rams’ new coach, has improved his team’s offense tremendously.
 The Rams traded blows with the 49ers, who have their own offensive guru in Shanahan, and we had a tight, high-scoring and thrilling game into the fourth quarter.

 The Rams’ defense finally made a couple plays to win it.
-Linebacker Mark Barron made an incredible stop on a screen pass to Carlos Hyde and Aaron Donald got a fourth-down sack to finally seal the Rams’ win.
+Linebacker Mark Barron made an incredible stop on a screen pass to Carlos Hyde, who would have gotten deep into Rams territory had Barron not wrapped him up, and Aaron Donald got a fourth-down sack to seal the Rams’ win.
 It wasn’t easy, however.
+The Rams needed big nights from many of their offensive stars.

-The Rams’ offense showed up in a big way.
-It’s the first time they’ve scored 40 or more points in multiple games since 2006.
+L.A.’s offense showed up in a big way.
+It’s the first time it has scored 40 or more points in multiple games in a season since 2006, and this season is only three games old.
 You can see McVay’s influence on the offense already.
-Jared Goff had 292 yards and three touchdowns.
-Todd Gurley had 149 total yards and three touchdowns.
+Jared Goff, who struggled so much as a rookie last season, had 292 yards and three touchdowns.
+Todd Gurley, who struggled last season, had 149 total yards and three touchdowns.
 The Rams haven’t played offense this well in more than a decade.
+They’re exciting all of a sudden.

 The 49ers finally showed some signs of offensive life too.
-Brian Hoyer had 332 yards and two touchdowns.
-Carlos Hyde had two touchdowns.
+Brian Hoyer rebounded from a terrible start to the season with 332 yards and two touchdowns.
+Hyde had two touchdowns.
 Pierre Garcon had 142 yards receiving.
 This game had a little bit of everything.

 – – – – – – –